 Choose Your Oil Wisely

-It's tempting to use extra virgin olive oil for latke frying—after all, it's the stuff of Hanukkah miracles.
-Many argue that olive oil has a relatively low smoke point, so while you can use it, it isn't ideal.
-In truth, olive oil's smoke point is perfectly fine for frying, and the fat has a long history of high-heat cooking use in many cultures.
-The bigger issues are expense and the distinctive taste that the oil imparts.
+As the story of Hanukkah goes, the oil in the temple that was supposed to last only one day lasted for eight.
+Since this oil was made of olives, it seems only fitting that we use olive oil to fry up the latkes.
+While many argue that olive oil has a relatively low smoke point and it isn't ideal for frying, in truth, olive oil's smoke point is perfectly fine for frying, and this fat has a long history of high-heat cooking in many cultures.
+The bigger issues may be its expense and the distinctive taste that olive oil imparts.

-Personally, I feel a bit of a disconnect when frying latkes in vegetable oil, which really has nothing to do with Hanukkah.
-One solution is to use a mix olive oil and a more heat stable oil—like grapeseed, avocado, or canola—which effectively raises the smoke point, and softens the olive notes, so they don't compete with the flavor of the latkes.
-Of course, if you want to capitalize on olive oil's bolder flavor—for example in Mediterranean recipes such as these Greek Zucchini Fritters with Feta—then by all means, go for it!
+Therefore, some may turn to vegetable oil, an ideal oil for frying.
+However, since vegetable oil really has nothing to do with Hanukkah, there is some disconnection here.
+One solution is to use a mix olive oil and a more heat-stable oil—like grapeseed, avocado, or canola—which effectively raises the smoke point, and softens the olive notes, so they don't compete with the flavor of the latkes.
+Of course, if you want to capitalize on olive oil's bolder flavor, then by all means, go for it.

 03 of 10

 When you grate raw potatoes, you'll notice liquid collecting in the bowl (how much depends on the type of potatoes you choose since water content varies by variety).
 One of the most important tips to crispy latkes is to get rid of as much liquid as possible; water in your potato pancake batter makes for mushy latkes.
 Worse yet, it can make hot oil splatter, causing cooking burns and kitchen mess.